ng91/SiNGTool/README.md

 SiNGTool can work both with PC or standalone using embedded display.

 It can pipe RF samples from ADC to PC, or from PC to DAC,
-using a USB 3.0 bridge interface.
+using a USB  bridge interface.

 There is a portable mode, where You can watch waveforms/spectrums
 on the display, and generate Your own on the go!
 All You need will be headphones,and microphone with PTT button.

-FPGA can be configurated also over FT601Q
+FPGA can be configurated also over USB Bridge
 by bitbanging the configuration pins.